stfc/PSyclone/tutorial/practicals/LFRic/building_code/1_simple_kernels/README.md

 1. Create and call kernels that update a field on the specific [LFRic function spaces]( https://psyclone.readthedocs.io/en/stable/dynamo0p3.html#supported-function-spaces);
-2. Create and call general-purpose kernels that update a field on any function space.
+2. Create and call generic kernels that update a field on any function space.

 ## Supporting source and scripts